-The courses cover a wealth of topics – including science, technology, maths, philosophy, literature and the arts – in ways which engage, stretch and challenge the most able students.
-Over 18,000 children have benefitted from the service since it launched in 1998.
+Our affordable masterclass workshops are led by expert tutors and take place on Saturdays at Coram children’s charity, which is ten minutes’ walk from Kings Cross Station.
+They cover a wealth of topics – including science, technology, maths, philosophy, literature and the arts – in ways which engage, stretch and challenge the most able and curious children and young people.
+Since Tomorrow’s Achievers launched in 1998, 20,000 children have benefitted from the workshops.

-The Tomorrow's Achievers programme is now part of Coram, the UK's oldest children's charity, which reaches more than a million children and young people every year.
+Tomorrow's Achievers is part of Coram, the first children's charity, helping more than 1 million children, young people and families every year.

-The Coram Group includes Coram Life Education, the UK's leading provider of high quality Personal, Social, Health and Economic (PSHE) education, reaching more than half a million children nationally.
+The Coram Group includes Coram Life Education, the UK's leading charity provider of Personal, Social, Health and Economic (PSHE) education, reaching over 600,000 children across the UK.

 In order to protect the health and physical safety of children and young people attending a masterclass, all parents are sent a questionnaire in advance of the masterclass seeking information as to whether the child or young person has any health issues of which we should be aware and whether there are any dietary issues about which we should know.
-We also require the parent's contact details throughout the day and the name of the person who will be fetching the child from the masterclass.
-If someone other than a parent will be doing so, then we request that person's telephone/mobile number.
+We also require the parent's contact details throughout the day and the name of the person who will be collecting the child from the masterclass.
+If someone other than a parent will be doing so, then we request the parent/carer’s explicit permission and the nominated person's full name and contact number.
 No child or young person is allowed to leave on his or her own, unless the parent has notified us in writing on the form that this has the parent’s agreement.
 Copies of the questionnaire are given both to the masterclass leader and the venue where the masterclass takes place.